-The initial beneficiary form or change of beneficiary form(s) were not completed by the policy owner (i.e., a fraud or forgery occurred).
-For example, the policy owner’s signature may be forged, or the names of the beneficiaries or the allocation of the policy proceeds may be manipulated without permission by the policy owner.
+Change of beneficiary form(s) were not completed by the policy owner (i.e., a fraud or forgery occurred).
+For example, the policy owner’s signature may be forged, or the names of the beneficiaries or the allocation of the policy proceeds may be manipulated without permission from the policy owner.

 One of the beneficiaries is entitled to receive some or all of the proceeds pursuant to a divorce settlement.

 One of the beneficiaries is alleged to have murdered the policy owner, which may disqualify that beneficiary from receiving any proceeds under a “slayer statute.”

 One of the beneficiaries allegedly exercised undue influence over the policy owner in order to convince or force the policy owner to list the beneficiary as the recipient of some or all of the proceeds.

 The policy owner allegedly lacked the mental capacity to designate beneficiaries to receive some or all of proceeds.